Topological effect on the Anderson transition in chiral symmetry classes: The effect of weak topological term

 Note that the other parts of the action are real-valued.
 Thus, when the dipole has a finite angle against $(\chi_x, \chi_y)$ in the 2D plane, such dipole configurations with different angles show destructive interference in the partition function.
 In a simpler case where a ratio between conductivity and Gade constant $\sigma_{\mu}/c_{\mu}$ is independent of the spatial direction $\mu$, $S_{\rm cond}+ G_{\rm Gade}$ with the dipole depends only on $|{\bm m}|$ in the reduced coordination $\overline{r}_{\mu} \equiv r_{\mu}/{\sqrt{\sigma_{\mu}+c_{\mu}}}$.
 Thereby, the dipole configurations with same $|{\bm m}|$ and different angles against $(\chi_x,\chi_y)$ show the destructive interference.
 The destructive interference becomes prominent for larger $|{\bm m}|$ and $|\chi_{\mu}|$.
 On the other hand, dipoles that are parallel to $(\chi_x, \chi_y)$ are free from the interference effect, and naturally dominate the partition function around the Anderson transition.
-Accordingly, in the presence of the topological term, disordered metals in the chiral classes undergo a spatially anisotropic proliferation of vortices where pairs of vortex and antivortex tend to be polarized along $(\chi_x,\chi_y)$ (Fig.~\ref{fig:polarization}).
-The Proliferation of the polarized pairs of vortices makes spatial correlations of the $Q$-field to be strongly disordered along $(-\chi_y,\chi_x)$ direction while leaving weakly disordered the spatial correlation along $(\chi_x, \chi_y)$ direction.
-The feature is consistent with the emergent quasi-localized phase with divergent localization length along the topological direction, $(\chi_x,\chi_y)$, and finite localization length along the other direction, $(-\chi_y,\chi_x)$.
+Accordingly, in the presence of the weak topological term, disordered metals in the chiral classes undergo a spatially anisotropic proliferation of vortices where pairs of vortex and antivortex tend to be polarized along $(\chi_x,\chi_y)$ (Fig.~\ref{fig:polarization}).